dhruvworld/Kyle_solanki_Music/README.md

 ## Project Overview

-This project implements Feedforward Neural Networks (FFN) to classify music tracks as "Pop" or "Non-pop" based on Spotify metadata and audio features.
-The models use a dataset of 40,000 tracks with various features including popularity, release year, tempo, audio characteristics, and genre information.
+This project classifies tracks as **Pop** or **Non-pop** using Spotify metadata, audio features, safe genre signals, and a **stacking ensemble** (XGBoost, LightGBM, GradientBoosting, CatBoost, and a balanced neural net).
+The ensemble outperforms any single model.

 ## Dataset